pylessard/python-can-isotp/doc/source/isotp/implementation.rst

 Errors
 ------

-When a transmission error happens, for instance the receiving party stop responding or bad messages are received, the error is signaled to the user by calling an error handler.
+Problem during the transmission/reception are possible.
+These error are reported to the user by calling a error handler and passing an error object containing the details of the error.
-An error handler should be a callable function that expects an Exception as first parameter.
+An error handler should be a callable function that expects an  :class:`isotp.IsoTpError<isotp.IsoTpError>` as first parameter.

 .. warning:: The error handler will be called from the internal thread, therefore, any interaction with the application should use a thread safe mechanism